PrinceOfBorgo/lights-out/README.md

 * `solver`: the engine used to solve the puzzle.
 The possible values are:
     * `clingo`: uses *clingo* to solve an *ASP* program equivalent to the given puzzle.
 It needs [clingo](https://potassco.org/clingo/) to be installed and the `clingo_path` value to be configured;
     * `internal`: an optimized solver written in *Rust*;
+    * `internal_par`: a parallelized version of the `internal` solver.
+It needs the `threads` value to be configured with the number of threads to use.
+If `threads` is not a positive integer, the estimated available parallelism will be used;